andremarinha/andremarinha.github.io/_pages/about.md

   - /about.html
 ---

+**Welcome!**

-Welcome!
-I am PhD student at [IPRI-UNL](https://ipri.unl.pt/index.php/pt/investigadores/details/34/356) and a researcher in [HOME - How Members of Parliament in Africa Represent Their Constituencies](https://project-home.pt/).
+I am graduate student at [IPRI-UNL](https://ipri.unl.pt/index.php/pt/investigadores/details/34/356) and a researcher in [HOME - How Members of Parliament in Africa Represent Their Constituencies](https://project-home.pt/).
+In March 2023, I was a Visiting Research Fellow at the **[Department of Portuguese and Brazilian Studies](https://portuguese-brazilian.brown.edu/)** at **Brown University**.

 My research focuses on social identities and political behaviour (conventional and non-conventional) in Western and Southern Europe (i.e., Portugal and Spain), and on political representation and constituency service in Sub-Saharan Africa.

 My research interests lie at the intersection between sociology, political and social psychology (e.g., social identity theory and social representations theory), and comparative politics.
 Over the last years, I became interested in developing and implementing mixed-methods and multi-modal research designs to study how ordinary citizens make sense of politics and how it informs their political behaviour.